maddevsio/hardhat-mad-boiler/README.md

 This project template relies on following notable dependencies:

 -   [@openzeppelin/contracts](https://www.npmjs.com/package/@openzeppelin/contracts)
     -   Widely used primitives and components to develop smart-contracts.
-In case if you prefer to use upgradability, consider to use [@openzeppelin/contracts-upgradeable](https://www.npmjs.com/package/@openzeppelin/contracts-upgradeable).
+In case if you prefer to use upgradability, consider to use [@openzeppelin/contracts-upgradeable](https://www.npmjs.com/package/@openzeppelin/contracts-upgradeable) instead.
 -   [dotenv](https://www.npmjs.com/package/dotenv)
     -   Support for `.env` files in tests and scripts.
 -   [ethers](https://www.npmjs.com/package/ethers)